anwarendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

       * 11-directories_permissions ==> recursively change directories only permissions
       * 12-directory_permissions ==> make directory with permissions specified from the beginning
       * 13-change_group ==> change group ownership of the file "hello" to school

+      * 100-change_owner_and_group ==> changes the owner to vincent and the group owner to staff for all the files and directories in the working directory